mkotsovoulou/ods6001a/assignments/assignment7/README.md

 ### Hint 1 :
-    Loop through the categories and add all the product item stock to a dictionary with key the category.
+    Loop through the categories
+    and then and add all the product item stock to a dictionary with key the category.

-### Hint 2 :
+### Hint 1 : Nested Loops
-    In the categories loop
+Loop through the categories and in this Loop,
-    loop throught the products and:
+    - Loop through the products
-    - use two variables to find the highest product price and name
+        - if the product category is equal to the current category from the outer loop
+            - add the stock to a categoryStock dictionary
+            - check the product price to see if it larger to the previous "larger" price
+                - if yes, assign this product's price to a largest variable...and the name to another variable
-    - add the values to another dictionary with key the category and as a value a list of the required information (product name, price and total category stock)
+    - Add the final values to another dictionary with key the category and as a value a list of the required information (product name, price and total category stock)

 {% next %}